 Ask an Expert – Checklist for September Yard and Garden Tasks

 Fall is in the air, which may make you want to hang up the rake.
-Don’t give up just yet, though – you are coming in the home stretch.
+Don’t give up just yet, though – we’re coming in the home stretch!
 Consider these fall tips from the USU Extension Gardeners Almanac.
 Also included are links for further information.

 Pests and Problems: